shapeoko/Docs/content/workarea.md

 You should now mount the belts on the belt anchors.

 * Divide the belt into thirds (one-third for the X-axis, two equal lengths for the two sides of the Y-axis)
+* Loop each belt into a belt anchor at one end and tighten it
-* Loop the belts into the belt anchors
+* Loop each belt under a smooth idler, over the pulley and under the other smooth idler
-* Tighten one end of each belt
+* Loop each belt into the remaining belt anchor
-* Use some technique which allows you to tension the other end of each belt and tighten it down (see below).
+* Use some technique which allows you to tension the loose end of each belt and tighten it down (see below).

 The belts get routed through the belt clips by: